 - In The Cloak Society, they do not appeal to the police for most of the trilogy — indeed, the danger of coming to public attention, the warrants on some of them, and the villains' report that one of them has been kidnapped mean they avoid them entirely.
 Later, however, they appeal to the police for help — more on the reasoning that Jurisdiction Friction means the police will want to support them than because the police ought to handle it.

 - The police in Hush, Hush are laughably useless.
-While some of it can be attributed to many of the characters making Nora hallucinate some of the stuff she reports, but it doesn't explain some of the random conclusions they come to (the first book has a detective argue that Nora and Patch must be dating, because Patch gave Nora a ride home), various uncalled-for remarks (the second book has the detective flat-out tell Nora, "I think you're crazy", in response to her telling him she was drugged and chased), unprofessional behavior (in the third book, the police handle a girl going missing for months and showing up out of nowhere with no memory whatsoever of her abduction by releasing her without taking statements or examining her mental health/bringing up the possibility of therapy), and enforcing Only Bad Guys Call Their Lawyers.
+While some of it can be attributed to many of the characters making Nora hallucinate some of the stuff she reports, but it doesn't explain some of the random conclusions they come to (the first book has a detective argue that Nora and Patch must be dating, because Patch gave Nora a ride home), various uncalled-for remarks (Crescendo has the detective flat-out tell Nora, "I think you're crazy", in response to her telling him she was drugged and chased), unprofessional behavior (in Silence, the police handle a girl going missing for months and showing up out of nowhere with no memory whatsoever of her abduction by releasing her without taking statements or examining her mental health/bringing up the possibility of therapy), and enforcing Only Bad Guys Call Their Lawyers.
 Of course, given that we really only see one particular detective who is actually an angel undercover, it's possible that it's just him who's a terrible cop.

 - A common problem in the Cormoran Strike Novels, but only to a degree, as the police are not so much incompetent as they are unwilling to explore other possibilities when they already have a perfectly reasonable suspect or explanation at hand.